hdsu-bioquant/scArchon/README.md

     <img src="images/001.png" alt="Description of Image" style="width: 100%; margin: 0 auto;">
 </div>

+- Do not put spaces between the comas separating the different targets or tools.
+Write the tools in lower caps.
 - If you are running the tools on a single GPU, it is suggested to run the tools one by one, otherwise the tasks will swap and will take overall longer.
 We suggest to run the pipeline with following command:

     ```python